skx/marionette/README.md

 # marionette

-This is a proof of concept application which is designed to be puppet-like, allowing you to define rules to get a system into a particular state.
+`marionette` is a proof of concept application which is designed to carry out system automation tasks, much like the well-know configuration-management application puppet.

+The intention behind this application is to investigate the minimum functionality required to be useful; writing something like puppet is a huge undertaking, but it might be that only a small number of core primitives are actually required in-practice.

-We have built-in support for the minimum set of primitives you need to turn a blank virtual machine into a host running a few services:
+As things stand we have a very small number of built-in modules, to provide the primitives require for turning a blank virtual machine into a host running a few services:

 * Cloning git repositories.
 * Creating/modifying files/directories.
 * Removing packages.
 * Triggering shell actions.

+In the future it is possible that more modules will be added, but this will require users to file bug-reports requesting them, contribute code, or the author realizing something is necessary.

-The available modules for performing tasks can be extended via the use of [external plugins](#adding-modules) so you don't necessarily need to be a Golang coder to add new things.
+Although it is expected that additional modules will be integrated into the core application it is possible to extent the application via the use of [external plugins](#adding-modules), so they don't necessarily need to be implemented in Golang, or shipped in the repository.